UCF Housing Website Redesign

 An Excel document was created to track progress, keep teams updated, document questions about the project, and organize text for each page.

-Before and After.
+Before

 Impact.